openstack-k8s-operators/data-plane-adoption/README.md

 We can add more scenarios as we go (e.g. one that includes Ceph).

-## Executing the tests
+### Running the tests

-The interface between the execution infrastructure and the test suite is an Ansible inventory file.
-Inventory samples are provided.
-To execute the tests, follow this procedure.
+The interface between the execution infrastructure and the test suite is an Ansible inventory and variables files.
+Inventory and variable samples are provided.
+To run the tests, follow this procedure:

 * Create `tests/inventory.yaml` file by copying and editing one of the included samples (e.g. `tests/inventory.sample-crc-vagrant.yaml`) to provide values valid in your environment.

 * Create `tests/vars.yaml` and `tests/secrets.yaml`, likewise by
-  copying and editing the included samples.
+  copying and editing the included samples (`tests/vars.sample.yaml`, `tests/secrets.sample.yaml`).

 * Run `make test-minimal`.